Andy-J-B/Andy-J-B/README.md

 # 👋 Welcome to Andy-J-B's GitHub!

 Hi there!
 I'm Andy, a passionate **Second Year Computer Science student at SFU**.
-I love solving problems, building efficient solutions, and diving deep into technology.
+I love solving problems, going to hackathons, and diving deep into technology.
 Here, you can explore my projects, achievements, and skills.

 🌐 [Check out my website!](https://andyspersonalwebsite.vercel.app/)

 ---

 ## 🌟 About Me
-- 🎓 **2nd-year Computer Science major** with interests in software engineering, web development, and game design.
+- 🎓 **2nd-year Computer Science major** with interests in software engineering, web development, and machine learning.
 - 🏀 In my free time, I enjoy playing basketball, working out at the gym, and spending time with my dogs.
 - 🧑‍💻 I thrive on challenging projects, whether it’s creating dynamic web apps, writing efficient algorithms, or developing engaging games.